A user-friendly guide to the composer's rich and engaging music

 Leta E. Miller and J. Michele Edwards provide an accessible guide to the composer's background and her more than 150 works.
 Extensive interviews with Chen complement in-depth analyses of selected pieces from Chen's solos for Western or Chinese instruments, chamber works, choral and vocal pieces, and compositions scored for wind ensemble, chamber orchestra, or full orchestra.
 The authors highlight Chen's compositional strategies, her artistic elaborations, and the voice that links her earliest and most recent music.
 A concluding discussion addresses questions related to Chen's music and issues such as gender, ethnicity and nationality, transnationalism, border crossing, diaspora, exoticism, and identity.

-This welcome contribution to UIPs landmark series chronicles Chen Yis inspiring journey from her childhood in Guangzhou and Shimen to her musical studies in Beijing and New York to her position as an internationally renowned composer and educator.
+This welcome contribution to the University of Illinois Press's landmark series chronicles Chen Yis inspiring journey from her childhood in Guangzhou and Shimen to her musical studies in Beijing and New York to her position as an internationally renowned composer and educator.
 A touching portrait of a remarkable person and a worthy guide to her incomparable music.--Ellie M. Hisama, author of Gendering Musical Modernism: The Music of Ruth Crawford, Marion Bauer, and Miriam Gideon

 "A composer of extraordinary works and a musician of extraordinary talents, Chen Yi is brilliantly portrayed in this compelling study of her life and compositional career.
-Miller and Edward display an impressive grasp of the complex political and cultural context of China from 1949 to post-Cultural Revolution.
-Drawing on extensive interviews, they depict this globetrotting composers cultural milieu in vivid detail and persuasively demonstrates the multifaceted and transnational dimension of the composers musical world.
+Miller and Edwards display an impressive grasp of the complex political and cultural context of China from 1949 to post-Cultural Revolution.
+Drawing on extensive interviews, they depict this globetrotting composers cultural milieu in vivid detail and persuasively demonstrate the multifaceted and transnational dimension of the composers musical world.
 Their musical readings are vivid and insightful, full of rich information about Chens aesthetics, idioms, and distinctive style.
-This is a must read to anyone who is interested in concert music of twentieth and twenty-first centuries."--Nancy Rao, author of Chinatown Opera Theater in America
+This is a must read for anyone who is interested in concert music of the twentieth or twenty-first centuries."--Nancy Yunhwa Rao, author of Chinatown Opera Theater in America

-Publication of this book was supported in part by the Donna Cardamone Jackson Endowment of the American Musicological Society, the National Endowment for the Humanities and the Andrew W. Mellon Foundation, and by a grant from the Henry and Edna Binkele Classical Music Fund.
+Publication of this book was supported by grants from the Donna Cardamone Jackson Endowment of the American Musicological Society, funded in part by the National Endowment for the Humanities and the Andrew W. Mellon Foundation; the University of California, Santa Cruz, Committee on Research and Arts Research Institute; and the Henry and Edna Binkele Classical Music Fund.

 To order online: